novice-arts/ElysianShadowsJamEngine/README.md

 A CMake project template for libGimbal and SDL3 for PC, Dreamcast, and Web

 To compile the project, you can use the scripts in the `cmd` folder.
 Each subfolder represents the corresponding toolchain the project has been tested with.
-Currently the project has been tested from a Windows machine, but other OSes may be added later on.
+Currently the project has been tested from Windows and Linux (Linux via normal CMake commands).

 In each folder, there's 4 scripts: `clean.sh`, `setup.sh`, `build.sh`, and `run.sh`.
 The scripts should be run in that order (omit `clean.sh` if you're building for the first time).